cgerchenhp/UE_TAPython_Plugin_Release/README.md

 TAPython.RefreshToolMenus
 ```

-"TAPython.RefreshToolMenus" can be used to refresh the "ToolMenus" menus, other menus will be auto-refreshed and not need this command
+"TAPython.RefreshToolMenus" can be used to refresh the "ToolMenus-like" menus, other menus will be auto-refreshed and not need this command.

 #### Add More Editor APIs